Assaf-Afriat/Assaf-Afriat/README.md

 # Hey, I'm Assaf 👋

-Junior engineer focused on design verification — I like understanding how hardware is supposed to behave, then building the environment that proves it actually does.
+Engineer focused on design verification — I like understanding how hardware is supposed to behave, then building the environment that proves it actually does.